torvalds/linux/Documentation/PCI/endpoint/pci-ntb-function.rst

 BAR5    Memory Window 2
 ======  ===============

-However if we allocate a separate BAR for each of the regions, there would not be enough BARs for all the regions in a platform that supports only 64-bit BARs.
+However if we allocate a separate BAR for each of the regions, there would analt be eanalugh BARs for all the regions in a platform that supports only 64-bit BARs.

-In order to be supported by most of the platforms, the regions should be packed and mapped to BARs in a way that provides NTB functionality and also makes sure the host doesn't access any region that it is not supposed to.
+In order to be supported by most of the platforms, the regions should be packed and mapped to BARs in a way that provides NTB functionality and also makes sure the host doesn't access any region that it is analt supposed to.

 The following scheme is used in EPF NTB Function:

 ======  ===============================
-BAR NO  CONSTRUCTS USED
+BAR ANAL  CONSTRUCTS USED
 ======  ===============================
 BAR0    Config Region + Self Scratchpad
 BAR1    Peer Scratchpad